 Are you interested in furthering your training in one of the sub-fields of psychology?
 Do you want the chance to deepen your understanding of psychology and develop significant professionalism skills?
 Would you also like to get class credit for your experience AND to be paid?
 The Department of Psychology’s Karen M. Gil Internship program will offer accepted students….

 - Extensive psychology and professionalism training

 - Placement at a worksite in the Chapel Hill/Research Triangle area

 - A 3.0-hour course credit toward the psychology major (and graduation) requirements (the course will count as a Psychology elective)

 This prestigious, highly competitive program will accept 10-12 applicants per semester based on their qualifications and achievement.
 If you are interested in an intensive, rewarding psychology internship experience, will be a junior or senior during the semester that you would participate in the program, maintain a GPA of 3.4 or higher, will have completed Psyc101 and at least two additional psychology courses, and can successfully balance 10 hours/week as an intern while succeeding in your other classes, then click on the “Information for Students” link below in order to get more information about the Gil Internship program…

-The deadline for the Karen M. Gil Internship program in Psychology is SOON!
-Please turn in all applications and letters of recommendation by Tuesday, April 1, 2014.
+The deadline for the Karen M. Gil Internship program in Psychology for the Spring 2015 semester is October 1, 2015!
+Please turn in all applications and letters of recommendation by Wednesday, October 1, 2014.
 All materials must be emailed to: GilInternship@unc.edu by 4:00pm on this date and no late applications will be considered.
 Applications and instructions can be found out on the website.